loganhughesr/loganhughesr.github.io/about.md

 <img src="logan_portrait.png" width="320" height="320" alt="Photo of Logan" class="center">

-I'm a Video Game SFX Artist from Michigan!
-Thanks for checking out my page!
+**I'm a Video Game SFX Artist from Michigan!** Thanks for checking out my page!

 Growing up, I played piano, composed, and recorded music.
-I also really liked playing video games, and put many hours into my Nintendo DS titles like Rhythm Heaven and Pokemon HeartGold.
-I went to study music and sound engineering in college, and during my second year of university, I discovered video game audio.
-I joined a student-run game development club called <a href="https://wolverinesoft-studio.itch.io/">WolverineSoft Studio</a>, at the recommendation of a friend.
-I didn't know anything about sound for games then, but I loved tinkering with synthesizers and creating experimental new sounds in my music.
+I also liked playing video games, and put many hours into Nintendo DS titles like Rhythm Heaven and Pokemon HeartGold.
+I went to study music and sound engineering in college thinking I would work in a recording studio, but then, **during my second year of university, I discovered game audio.** I joined a student-run game development club called <a href="https://wolverinesoft-studio.itch.io/">WolverineSoft Studio</a>, at the recommendation of a friend.
+Even I didn't know anything about game audio or game development, I loved tinkering with synthesizers and creating experimental new sounds in my music.
+After I created my first sound effects for a WolverineSoft Studio game, **I realized that sound design for games is extremely creative, and I thrived in it.**

-Once I created my first sound effects for a WolverineSoft Studio game, I realized the sound design process was extremely creative, and I thrived in it.
-A few projects later, I dove into audio implementation.
-Using tools like FMOD and Wwise with Unity, I learned that thoughtfully-implemented dynamic audio is just as important as having good sound effects!
+**Great game audio is critical to an immersive player experience.** It is a facet of production in the earlier phases of development when brainstorming ideas for making environments, player characters, NPCs, and more. **I love how sound effects influence game development and players' interactions with games.**

-Great game audio is critical to an immersive player experience, and it is a facet of production in the earlier phases of development when brainstorming ideas for making environments, player characters, NPCs, and more.
-I love exploring how sound effects influence a game's development and a player's interaction with the game.
+During my spare time, I might be playing a board game, listening to birds, reading a book, or as of recently, watching ubanist youtube content (Not Just Bikes).

-When I've got some spare time, you might find me playing a board game, going birding, reading a book, or as of recently, watching videos on making cities more walkable (Not Just Bikes).
-Feel free to reach out to me on Twitter, Instagram, or shoot me an email at lhughesaudio@protonmail.com!
-I've recently graduated from college and am open to work!
+Feel free to reach out to me on Twitter or shoot me an email at lhughesaudio@protonmail.com.
+I'd be happy to chat!
+I've recently graduated from college and am open to work.

 <!---